-To begin, we’re going to create a form with a Name, Email, Phone, URL, File Upload, and Paragraph form fields.
+To begin, create a new form or edit an existing one to access the form builder.
+For our form, we’ve added a Name, Email, Phone, URL, File Upload, and Paragraph form fields.

-For the purpose of this documentation, we’ve already created images for each of these labels and uploaded them into the WordPress Media Library.
+For this tutorial, we’ve already created images for each of these labels and uploaded them into the WordPress Media Library.

 If you’d like some help on uploading SVG image into WordPress, please review this tutorial.